Race Information

 • Plenty of hydration and food to keep you going for the day

-• Family and Friends to hang out with and support you during the day/night
+• Family and friends to hang out with and support you during the day/night

 Transition/Camping Sites

 Sites are approximately 8m x 5m.
 Please advise on the entry form if you require a camp site for a caravan or a tent and if you intend sharing your site with others.
 Also let us know if you will have a marquee larger than the standard site size.
+We do have flexibility but it helps us if we now in advance.

 There are no actual camping facilities except toilets and fresh water.

-All transition sites must be established by 10am on race day.
+All transition sites must be established by 8am on race day.

-Basically the tent village becomes a very, very social hub, for relaxing, chatting to mates, cheering on your team and all the others.It would help us and any supporters coming out to visit you during the race if you could ID your team site, i.e. hang a sign with your team name on it, a flag, item of clothing, banner, team mascot etc.
+Basically the tent village becomes a very, very social hub, for relaxing, chatting to mates, cheering on your team and all the others.
+It would help us and any supporters coming out to visit you during the race if you could ID your team site, i.e. hang a sign with your team name on it, a flag, item of clothing, banner, team mascot etc.

 Transition sites need to be fully dismantled by 12 noon on Sunday and you need to take all your own rubbish away with you.